-expectation value of combination of such observables is then given by:
+the expectation value of the combination of such observables is given by:

-We can allow now any Hamiltonian that can be reduced by the procedure (\ref{op_red}).
+We can now allow any Hamiltonian that can be reduced by the procedure (\ref{op_red}).
 We denote the reduced Hamiltonian by the following triple $(\hat h, \hat h_s,\hat h_s^*)$.
-The operator $\hat h$ governs the free evolution and exchange of photons between modes.
-Meanwhile, operators $\hat h_s,\hat h_s^*$ correspond to single-mode and two-mode squeezing.
-The introduction of such an interaction Hamiltonian can correspond, e.g., to using a parametric approximation to some modes in the system.
-Those modes are treated as classical coherent pumping fields which are subject to a parametric down-conversion process in which annihilation of a single photon from the pumping field is accompanied by creation of two photons in modes which we treat in full quantum manner.
-This is a similar addition to the formalism to the coherent pumping in (\ref{eq:full_ev}).
-However, such evolution requires an extension of the reduced states.
-If one is only interested in the evolution of the original reduced state $\hat\rho$ the addition of $\hat r$ is sufficient and the equations of motion obtained analogously are as follows:
+The operator $\hat h$ governs the free evolution and exchange of photons between modes, whereas the operators $\hat h_s,\hat h_s^*$ correspond to single-mode and two-mode squeezing.
+Introducing such an interaction Hamiltonian can correspond, e.g., to using a parametric approximation to some modes in the system.
+These modes are treated as classical coherent pumping fields which are subject to, e.g., a parametric down-conversion process in which annihilation of a single photon from the pumping field is accompanied by creation of two photons in modes which we treat in a full quantum manner.
+This addition to the formalism is similar to the addition of coherent pumping in (\ref{eq:full_ev}).
+However, such an extended evolution requires an extension of the reduced states.
+If one is only interested in the evolution of the original reduced state $\hat\rho$ the addition of $\hat r$ is sufficient.
+Then, one can analogously obtain equations of motion for RSF, which are the following:

-where ``$T.$'' stands for transposed expression.
-To consider the evolution of $\hat \rho_4$ one needs to extend the reduction by the additional reduced states:
+where ``$T.$'' stands for the transposed expression.
+To consider the evolution of $\hat \rho_4$, one needs to extend the reduction by the additional reduced states:

-then the set of evolution equations is extended by:
+Then, the set of evolution equations is extended by:

-Note that such an extended RSF allows for calculation of any additive observable up to fourth order in creation and annihilation operators.
+Note that such an extended RSF allows for calculation of any additive observable up to fourth the order in creation and annihilation operators.